Q. What is your typical process for working with a new customer?

 A. I love to meet my new clients in person so we can start to get to know one another.
 I want you to feel comfortable with me just like you would a best friend.
 We will discuss your needs and what you would like to accomplish in your images, clothing options, packages, and if you are ready to start then scheduling a date and paperwork.

-With weddings I always attend rehearsals.
+With weddings I prefer to attend the rehearsals.
 This helps the flow of everything the day of and helps me find the best places for lighting, posing, and to help the bridal party know when and where to stop.
 While you do your practice run, I'll be there to help you know how to get the best image's.

 Q. What education and/or training do you have that relates to your work?

 A. I started in high school in film, and then digital through college.
 Now, I frequently take new classes and workshop's yearly to improve my craft and stay up to date with the latest trends.

 Q. Do you have a standard pricing system for your service?
 If so, please share the details here.